Faculty Mentors

 Associate Professor

-The overall goal of my research projects is to identify molecular targets for the development of novel analgesics.
-Research in my lab focuses on molecular and cellular mechanisms underlying the genesis of chronic pain in rodent (rat and mouse) models.
-Cutting edge research techniques (including western blotting, immuno-histology, behavior assessment and others) are used.
+The overal goal of my research project is to identify molecular targets for the development of novel analgesics.
+Research in my lab focuses on molecular and cellular mechanisms underlying the genesis of

 Identification of molecular targets for the development of novel analgesics